lyonbros/composer.js/docs/event.md

 Trigger an event on an object. `event_name` can be any string, and any other arguments passed to `trigger` are available as the arguments the the functions bound with [bind](#bind).

+`trigger` also fires an event called "all" each time it is called, the arguments of the event being `event_name` with the other arguments appended.
+This lets you bind to *any* event triggering.

 {% highlight js %}
 var obj = new Composer.Event();